Small Bathroom Lighting Tips: Make Any Space Shine with the Right Lighting

 Arbela 1 Light Rust Black Mini Pendant

-Understanding these categories of lighting will help you better choose the fixtures for your new space.
+Understanding these lighting categories will help you choose the fixtures for your new space better.
 You can even find design inspiration on sites like Pinterest to help you get started.

 Related: How to Pick the Right Bathroom Mirror